How many meals a day should you eat?It’s become an increasingly common question for those trying to eat healthier: How many meals should we eat?

 How do you do it?
 Here are some tips:

 - Set your calorie targets.
 Don’t know what those should be?
-Use our fats and sodium explorer tool to find out.
 Remember, to lose weight plan to expend more calories than you take in each day.
 Most people need to subtract about 500 calories per day from their diet to lose 1 pound per week.
-Learn how to make smart choices when dining out and how to cook healthy at home by visiting our online nutrition center.
+Learn how to make smart choices when dining out and how to cook healthy recipes at home.

 - Start a food diary.
 Write down what you eat as well as the times of day and portions in a food diary or tracker.
 This will not only help you keep track of your meals and calorie intake but may point out some bad habits you didn’t know you had.
 Do you fill your afternoons with high carb and sugary snacks?
 Turn to these healthier alternatives.
 Are your portion sizes pushing you over your calorie goal?
 Learn how to easily identify correct portions by tracking what you eat.